release-engineering/resultsdb/README.md

 # ResultsDB

 ResultsDB is a results store engine for (not only) Fedora QA tools.
+The API documentation can be found at <http://docs.resultsdb.apiary.io/>.

 ## Repositories